Updated: June 2, 2025

 The deposit for the property usually lies between 10 and 25 percent of the purchase price, depending on whether the mortgage offer is accepted.
 However, to be safe, non-residents and foreign buyers should budget 30 percent of the property purchase price for the deposit payment on a property in Cascais, Portugal.

-Property in the beautiful Cascais region is more expensive than in many other areas of the country.
 However, it is still relatively affordable when you factor in the beauty and luxury the popular coastline offers.
-With a bit of research and the right help, you will be able to find cheap real estate listings.
-In 2023, the average asking price for a house in Cascais was €5,835 per square meter.
+With a bit of research and the right help, you will be able to find more affordable and cheap real estate listings.

 Besides the beauty, tranquility, and safe lifestyle Cascais offers, buying property here can bring worthwhile returns on property investment through the vibrant tourism sector or rental income.